buqeye/gsum/README.rst

 This will install the package as is, but if you want to make edits to the code for testing you can exchange the last line with ``pip install -e .``, which will allow you to edit the package without reinstalling.

 For some Mac users, the build might fail when using the ``pip install .`` method.
-This may be due to the removal of the `usr/include` from new MacOS versions.
+This may be due to the removal of the `usr/include` directory from new MacOS versions.
 Running the following command will fix this problem:

 .. code-block:: console